Use the Python 3 SDK to call the GetSecretValue API and retrieve a secret value from a KMS instance.

 config.client_key_file = "<CLIENT_KEY_FILE>"

-# Client Key decryption password.
+# Client Key decryption password, read from an environment variable.

 config.password = os.getenv('CLIENT_KEY_PASSWORD')